dustinstoltz/CMDist/README.md

 ### Binary Concepts

-In the original _JCSS_ paper, we discussed the "binary concept problem," where documents that are close to a concept with a binary opposite will likely also be close to the opposing concept.
+In the original _JCSS_ paper, we discussed the "binary concept problem," where documents that are close to a concept with a binary opposite will likely also be close to both opposing poles.
 For example if a document is close to "love" it will also be close to "hate."
-But, every often an analyst will want to know whether a document is close to one pole or the other of this binary concept.
-To deal with this we incorporate insights developed in Kozlowski et al's (2019) paper ["Geometry of Culture"](https://journals.sagepub.com/doi/full/10.1177/0003122419877135) to build "cultural dimensions" from word embeddings.
+But, very often an analyst will want to know whether a document is close to one pole or the other of this binary concept.
+To deal with this we incorporate insights developed in Kozlowski et al's (2019) paper ["Geometry of Culture"](https://journals.sagepub.com/doi/full/10.1177/0003122419877135) to define "semantic directions" within word embeddings -- i.e. pointing toward one pole and away from the other.
 The procedure involves generating a list of antonym pairs for a given binary concept.
 Then we get the differences between the antonyms' respective vectors, and averaging the result (the `get_antodim()` function takes care of this).
 The resulting vector will be the location of a one "pole" of this cultural dimension, and CMD calculates the distance each document is from this pole.

 ```r
   # first build the cultural dimension: